 - Synchronous, Blocking functions

-Asynchronous Functions, Non-blocking functions: These functions as the name suggests, operate asynchronously.
-This simply states that when a request is made by Node.js, it doesn’t get blocked until it is received.
+Asynchronous Functions, Non-blocking functions: These functions, as the name suggests, operate asynchronously.
+It simply means that when a request is made by Node.js, it doesn’t get blocked until it is received.
 Instead, it will be sent to a subsequent API, and the server will be responded to by a notification mechanism.
-To place it in layman’s terms, these functions allow working further while the request is being handled.
+In layman’s terms, these functions allow working further while the request is being handled.
 Example: Emails, online forums, etc.

-Synchronous, Blocking functions: These functions on the other hand, unlike synchronous functions, act as blocking functions.
-This simply means that these functions will make the calling system await a response.
+Synchronous, Blocking functions: These functions, unlike asynchronous functions, act as blocking functions.
+It simply means that these functions will make the calling system await a response.
 Thus, when a system uses synchronous APIs, it expects to urge immediate data when requests are made.
-These sorts of APIs are used where there are ample connectivity and availability with latency being low.
-To place it in layman’s terms, the appliance will request and await a response until the worth is returned.
+These sorts of APIs are used where there are ample connectivity and availability with low latency.
 Example: Instant messaging, video meetings.

 8. What do you understand by the control flow functions?

-Node.js is asynchronous single-threaded, so it does not let the other functions await while it executes some function.
-Instead, it registers the callback and returns it back to the node so that there is no delay and other functions get executed simultaneously.
+Node.js is asynchronous and single-threaded, so it does not let other functions await while it executes a function.
+Instead, it registers the callback and returns it so that there is no delay and other functions get executed simultaneously.

 9. Explain NPM.

-The registry doesn’t have any vetting process for submission, which suggests that packages found there are often inferior, insecure, or malicious, user reports play a crucial role in taking down packages that violate policies.
-Stats including the number of downloads are exposed by npm, which helps the developers to get the idea to judge the packages and their standards.
+There is metadata in JSON format contained in the packages within the registry that is in CommonJS format.
+The registry doesn't have any vetting process for submission, which suggests that packages found there are often inferior, insecure, or malicious.
+Also, user reports play a crucial role in taking down packages that violate policies.

-Packages that are locally dependent on certain projects can also be managed by npm.
-In a local project, if npm is used as the package manager, it provides the facility to install all dependencies of the project using a single command.
+Projects that are dependent on certain packages can also be managed by npm.
+In a local project, if npm is used as the package manager, it provides the facility to install all dependencies of the project with a single command.

 10. What are the two arguments that async.queue takes as input?